 - 1 can coconut milk

-- 2 TBSP fresh lime juice with more slices to add when serving
+- 2 TBSP lime juice (with more slices of lime to add when serving)

 - Stir in coconut milk and mushrooms and cook for another 5 minutes.